objectbox/objectbox-sync-examples/tasks/server-docker/README.md

 <img src="images/sync-server-verify-sync-port.png" alt="ObjectBox Sync Server is running" width="350">

+## ObjectBox Database

+The ObjectBox database is created inside the "objectbox" subdirectory of this directory.
+This is done by a Docker volume mapping in the scripts, which mounts the current directory from the host into the container at /data, allowing the container to access files from your project directory.

+To **delete the database** to start fresh, simply delete the "objectbox" subdirectory when the Docker container is down.

 ## Adding MongoDB Sync

 If you already have the MongoDB connection string, you can add it to the `sync-server-config.json` file like this